Slow WiFi Speeds - Not Anymore

 Your Cable Company Has Been Out Three Times and Your Internet Is Still Terrible.
 Here's Why.

 You're paying for fast internet every month.
-Xfinity or Summit has sent technicians out — maybe more than once.
+Xfinity or Summit has sent technicians out, maybe more than once.
 Each time they leave, nothing changes.
 Your speeds are still inconsistent, your modem reboots itself, your WiFi drops in the back of the house, and your Ring cameras go offline randomly.

 Here's what nobody is telling you: your cable company's job ends at the street.
 The technician checks that signal is arriving at your home from their network.
-Once it enters your house, the wiring is yours — and in most homes, that wiring is a mess of old splitters, shared coax lines, and leftover cable TV infrastructure that is quietly strangling your internet signal every single day.
+Once it enters your house, the wiring is yours, and in most homes that wiring is a mess of old splitters, shared coax lines, and leftover cable TV infrastructure that is quietly strangling your internet signal every single day.

 239 Smart specializes in diagnosing and fixing exactly this problem.
 We clean up the in-home coax wiring, run a dedicated line for your modem, and upgrade your WiFi network so every room in your home gets the fast, reliable internet you're already paying for.

-★★★★★ 5-Star Google Rating - Get A Quote Today
+★★★★★ 5-Star Google Rating

 The Hidden Wiring Problem Killing Your Internet Signal